 Students may also deposit money on their cards for use in the WPI dining locations at a 10% discount.
 The ID Office is located in East Hall and managed by Residential Services Office.
-CLICK HERE for hours of operation.
-For specific questions related to ID Office visit the website by CLICKING HERE.
+For specific questions related to ID Office visit the website.